 TO_CHAR(exp_value, format)

-- TO_CHAR: It is the function itself to format values.
+- TO_CHAR: It is the function itself that formats values.

 - exp_value: It is an expression that you pass to the TO_CHAR() function to convert it into a specific format.

-- format: It is the format and defines how you want to format the expression.
+- Format: It defines how you want to format the expression.

 The output of the TO_CHAR() function is the text or string value of the provided expression.
-Let’s take an example and understand you to use the TO_CHAR() function to format the date.
+Let’s take an example to understand how to use the TO_CHAR() function to format a date.

-Here in this tutorial, we will only focus on the date and time expressions.
+In this tutorial, we will focus solely on date and time expressions.

 Before beginning, you need to know some common date and time patterns or formats that you can use with the TO_CHAR() function to format the given date and time.